SusungHong/susunghong.github.io/_pages/about.md

 During my undergraduate years, I was fortunate to work with [Profs.
 Ira Kemelmacher-Shlizerman](https://www.irakemelmacher.com/), [Seungryong Kim](https://cvlab.korea.ac.kr/members/faculty), [Minjoon Seo](https://seominjoon.github.io/), and [Dr. Ricardo Martin-Brualla](https://ricardomartinbrualla.com/).
 Their mentorship has been instrumental in my development as a researcher.

-In my free time, I enjoy working out, reading books, and caring for my cat.
+In my free time, I usually enjoy working out, reading books, and caring for my cat.
 If you have any questions about me, please feel free to email or send me a direct message.